 Option #1 is to use the 4 days Prague City Card and visit the attractions that are listed at your own pace.

-Option #2 is to purchase the 48 hour Hop On Hop off Bus and visit the sights that are further away from your hotel.
-The next 2 days you can wander around the Old Town and visit the sights that you have not covered in the 48-hour pass.
-When you visit Prague this way it can be more relaxed, for 2 days your transport is covered and planned out for you, the walking tour and the boat tour is included.
+Option #2 is to purchase the 48-hour Hop On Hop off Bus and visit the sights that are further away from your hotel.
+For the next 2 days, you can wander around the Old Town and visit the sights that you have not covered in the 48-hour pass.
+When you visit Prague this way it can be more relaxed, for 2 days your transport is covered and planned out for you, the walking tour and the boat tour are included.

 Prague City Card